 You know the saying, “Be kind to everyone, for you do not know what they are currently going through?”
 That’s especially important during this holiday season!
 Even something as simple as letting someone cut in front of you at the grocery store, asking how someone is doing or ordering a coffee for the person behind you in the drive-thru line.

-The holidays are an important time to help those in need.
+The holidays are an important time to help those in need – some of your fellow South College alumni might be around to help you spread holiday cheer too!
 How will you give back to the community this season?